Created in October 2020, the Chair in Cyber Risk Governance at Rennes School of Business addresses the diverse implications of cyber risk.

-The implementation of the Chair in Cyber Risk Governance will include:
+The implementation of the Chair in Cyber Risk Governance included:

-1. Designing teaching programmes that will be integrated into the Grande Ecole curriculum,
+1. Designing teaching programmes that are integrated into the Grande Ecole curriculum,

-a Specialised Master’s programme (MS) or a Master of Science (MSc), and our Executive Education programmes at the start of the 2020-2021 academic year.
-These programmes will involve professors from Rennes School of Business who are associated with the chair, institutional and private supports of the chair and other teachers and practitioners with expertise on specific matters.
+The Chair in Cyber Risk Governance is integrated into the Rennes SB curriculum, including as part of a Specialised Master’s programme (MS), a Master of Science (MSc) and our Executive Education programmes.
+These programmes will involve professors from Rennes School of Business who are associated with the chair, institutional and private support of the chair and other teachers and practitioners with expertise on specific matters.

 2. Seeking an active presence in expert and public debates

-The holder of the chair will use his position in expert, decisional and media networks, in France and in Europe, to contribute to the debate on subjects supported by the Chair.
-As such, special efforts will be made to organise events (open conferences, breakfast debates, company seminars, etc.).
+The holder of the chair uses his position in expert, decisional and media networks, in France and in Europe, to contribute to the debate on subjects supported by the Chair.
+As such, special effort is made to organise events (open conferences, breakfast debates, company seminars, etc.).

 3. Seeking partnerships with academic institutions, in France and abroad,